StackStorm/st2docs/docs/source/install/bwc.rst

   ./install.sh --user=st2admin --password=Ch@ngeMe --license=${BWC_LICENSE_KEY}

-To understand the details of installation procedure, or install |bwc| manually, follow the installation guide for your Linux version:
+To understand the details of the installation procedure, or to install |bwc| manually, follow the installation guide for your Linux version:
 :doc:`/install/deb`, :doc:`/install/rhel7`, or :doc:`/install/rhel6`.
 It will walk you through
 installing and configuring components per :doc:`single box reference deployment <overview>`.
 The last step of the instructions is "Upgrade to |bwc|".